 Throughout the semester, whether you are facing crunch time before midterms or just want to brainstorm for a group project, forming a study group with other people in your class can be a great aid.
-Using Blackboard, you can email all of the students in your class to arrange a study group in the library or Retriever Learning Center.
+Using Blackboard, you can email all of the students in your class to arrange a study group.
 In large courses, also talk to your Teaching Assistants (TA's) to see if they will help you organize group study.